Softorage/Softorage/content/contribute.md

 ## Get involved

-invirds is a fully open source project.
+Softorage is a fully open source project.
 Every contribution matters.
 Join in, be part of the community and help create a software database that everyone would want to love.

 <a class="btn" href="/get-involved/"><span class="text-clr2">Learn more</span></a>